“I feel so much better since I stopped taking the pill:” Introducing Guud Ambassador, Trix

 Quitting the pill - how to get your body back on track

 Quitting the pill is a big step.
-We can imagine that you may be afraid that certain complaints w...
+You might be afraid that you’ll experience side effects, or tha...

 Why You Need a Supplement When You’re On the Pill